arantespp/arantespp.com/posts/articles/skydiving-terminal-velocity.md

 title: Skydiving Terminal Velocity
 rating: 3
 date: 2021-05-23
-excerpt: When an object is in skydiving fall, after enough time, its velocity will be constant, considering that the drag force is proportional to the square of the velocity.
+excerpt: When an object is in a skydiving fall, its velocity will be constant after enough time, considering that the drag force is proportional to the square of the speed.
 tags:
   - calculus
   - physics